vjvardhan/finzly-api-developerportal/developer-portal/payments-api.md

 **HTTP Method: GET**

-**Description -** Sending a GET Request to /v3/payments/{paymentUID} endpoint allows users to retrieve  payment details using payment uid **in the path of the API request**.
+**Description -** Sending a GET Request to **/v3/payments/{paymentUID}** endpoint allows users to retrieve  payment details using payment uid in the path of the API request.
 All the request parameters and objects are specified below:

 **Request Parameters**